fhiso/legacy-format/tag-list.md

 A role of an individual acting as a person receiving a bequest or legal devise.

-This tag does not appear in any known context.
+In the GEDCOM standard, this tag is documented as existing but does not appear in any known context.

+{.ednote} Should we guess that this is an [IndividualEvent] or remove it from our documentation?

+{.ednote} continue reformatting from here

 ### LATI   {#LATI}